Pertence/vega-mobile/README.md

 **What is this?**

-This is a wrapper for the [vega-embed](https://github.com/vega/vega-embed) library, and does not require an internet connection.
+This is an Android wrapper for the [vega-embed](https://github.com/vega/vega-embed) library, and does not require an internet connection.

 **How do this work?**